 Once you have a niche in mind you feel passionate about, you’ll need to determine if there’s an audience out there equally passionate or interested in your topic.
 It’s wonderful to feel all giddy about red widgets, but if only three other people in the world share that excitement, you can’t build a business.

-It’s difficult to know for sure whether people will like your topic before you create your site, but keyword research is a great way to find out how many people are searching for your topic in the search engines.
+It’s difficult to know whether people will like your topic before you create your site, but keyword research is a great way to find out how many people are searching for your topic in the search engines.
 Doing this research is a must before you settle on a niche.
-(That’s why I suggested having a couple of passions in case one is too obscure.)
+(That’s why I suggested having a couple of passions for when one is too obscure.)

 There are a variety of free and paid keyword research tools available.

 Here are some of the best free tools:

 - Google AdWords – Google’s free tool to help you find key phrases and words and learn about the potential competition for those words.